evhub/coconut/HELP.md

 Third, the use of an `else` statement on the end.
 This works much like else statements in other parts of Python: the code under it is only executed if the corresponding match fails.

-Next, I mentioned earlier that match statements played nicely with values, and this is particularly true for values defined by the user with the `data` statement.
-These can be matched against and their contents accessed like so:
+Next, I mentioned earlier that match statements played nicely with values.
+Here's an example of that:
 ```
 data point(x, y):
     def transform(self, other):